 Considering my goals for the month, I kind of succeeded, yet also failed on a level (but it was a great failure – I’ll explain).

 In September, I read three romances – Varsha Dixit’s Right/Wrong Companion Trio, so that went as per plan; then I also read one book about death and dying (no kidding!) – Being Mortal by Atul Gawande – this clearly did terrible things to my anxiety levels, in a month where I really needed zero stress from books.

-Nonetheless, like I said, it was a great failure, because I loved this book; but more on all of these books later, because I plan to do full reviews on them- the Right/Wrong Companion Series as well as Being Mortal.
+Nonetheless, like I said, it was a great failure, because I loved this book; but more on all of these books later, because I plan to do full reviews on them (*added links to reviews above).

 The Total Money Makeover

 The one book I would want to talk about today is The Total Money Makeover by Dave Ramsey.
 This one was on my radar for quite a while, and I finally got to it in September.

 For the uninitiated, Dave Ramsey is many things – an author, radio show host, motivational speaker, but primarily, he is among the more popular personalities in America who have attempted to revolutionize financial education in the country.

 In simple terms – he helps people manage their money (not by managing it for them, but teaching them how to), get out of debt, and stay out of it too.

 In this book, he not only questions the spending and saving patterns ingrained in us by the society, but also lays out a clear road-map for financial security and freedom.

 He is the one person I have found who openly ridicules credit card dependency , and emphasizes the importance of a zero based budget.
 And yes I know that both of those things are great in theory, and very difficult in practice.
 Yet both of those things are doable – we can certainly live without credit cards, and as painful as it might be at first – we can definitely create a zero based budget.